 Rebecca and Stephen Cobb are self-proclaimed kids at heart.
 They love food and sharing it with others, but never imagined being in the food industry, nor starting a business.
 Through hard work, countless blessings, a supportive community and a passion to create and share something they believe in, Cobb’s was formed in 2013.

-When they’re not in their downtown Olympia kitchen, Rebecca and Stephen and their animal buds like to camp, make fires, soak in hot water, be musical, watch movies and eat treats.
+When they’re not in their downtown Olympia kitchen, Rebecca and Stephen and their animal buds like to camp, make fire, soak in hot water, be musical, watch movies and eat treats.